brmcdoug/cilium-egw/README.md

 sudo kubeadm init --config=k8s-cp-kubeadm-init.yaml
 ```

-3. Join the egress gateway node and worker node to the cluster
+1. Join the egress gateway node and worker node to the cluster
+Note: you'll need to update the token and caCertHash values with the new values produced by kubeadm init on the control plane node

 ```
 # k8s-egw
 cd vm-config